If you’ve been denied a VA Service Connected Disability claim, you have several options open to you!

-This is going to be a brief on your options.
-We will lay it out for you, with candor, the benefits and drawbacks of each option.
+This is going to be brief on your options.
+We will lay it out for you, with candor, the benefits, and drawbacks of each option.
 As we cover the options, it’s important for you to realize that your claim is yours.

 At the end of the day, you’re going to be the person most benefited by good representation or most harmed by bad.

 Generally speaking, you have five options when facing a denial for your service-connected disability claim.